Why Do Cyclists Shave Their Legs?

 This is where body hair tends to make things worse.
 Generally, hair tends to hold water on the surface of your skin.
 So, if you have body hair, it’ll be tougher for the sweat to evaporate from your skin.
 This will cause the sweat to accumulate on your skin, which in turn will prevent the glands on your skin to sweat further, thus keeping your body from cooling itself.

-So, another reason why bikers tend to shave their legs is that it helps the sweat on their skin evaporate easily while riding, thus allowing them to cool off easily.
+So, another reason why cyclists tend to shave their legs is that it helps the sweat on their skin evaporate easily while riding, thus allowing them to cool off easily.

 Vanity